Menopausal and Post-Menopausal Skin: The Benefits of Cosmetic and Culinary Argan Oil

 The effect of these on skin elasticity is unknown.

-We already know that Phytosterols in Soy can be metabolised in anti-oxidant oestrogen mimics.
+We know that Phytosterols in Soy can be metabolised in anti-oxidant oestrogen mimics.
+This may be one factor in the reported benefits of culinary or cosmetic Argan Oil for post-menopausal skincare and general health.

-It is likely that the effects of high levels of anti oxidants affect cell growth signals.
+In addition, high levels of anti oxidants are known to affect cell growth signals.

-This may explain why there is a side-effect-free improvement in skin elasticity when taking eating Argan oil as a supplement.
+This may explain why there is also improvement in skin elasticity when taking eating Vitamin-E rich Argan oil as a supplement.

 The anti-oxidants boost the weakened anti-oxidant effect of oestrogen.